FEIT Student General Access UNIX Servers

 If you are enrolled in any subject beginning with COMP, SWEN or the subject ENGR10003 you are entitled to access and your account will be provisioned automatically.

-If you are not enrolled in one of the above subjects, but you would still like an account, please contact MSE IT Services and we'll consider your request (please include supporting information from your lecturer).
+If you are not enrolled in one of the above subjects, but you would still like an account, please contact FEIT IT Services and we'll consider your request (please include supporting information from your lecturer).

 Currently there are two hosts available for use :